-- Inventory and become - knowledgeable of local pollinators. - Provide connectivity between vegetation areas by creating corridors of perennials, shrubs, and trees that provide pollinators shelter and food as they move through the landscape. - Maintain a minimum of lawn areas that support recreational needs. - Restrict the use of insecticides and herbicides. - Provide water sources in large open areas. - Maintain natural meadows and openings that provide habitats for sun-loving wildflowers and grasses. - Remove invasive species.
+- Inventory and become knowledgeable about local pollinators. - Provide connectivity between vegetation areas by creating corridors of perennials, shrubs, and trees that provide pollinators shelter and food as they move through the landscape. - Maintain a minimum of lawn areas that support recreational needs. - Restrict the use of insecticides and herbicides. - Maintain natural meadows and openings that provide habitats for sun-loving wildflowers and grasses. - Remove invasive species.